Topic: E-mail setup

 Read more

-This article describes how to manage e-mail deliverability settings in cPanel to help reduce unwanted e-mail (spam).
+In this article, you will learn how to manage your cPanel email delivery settings to reduce unwanted email (spam).
 These settings include:

 DomainKeys Identified Mail (DKIM).